 The rain barrel works by capturing rain water from rooftops and collecting it in a 60-gallon barrel.
 The barrel is retro-fitted with a spigot for distributing water for outdoor uses such as watering the lawn and garden, or car washing.

 Its only takes a ¼-inch of rainfall to fill the 60-gallon rain barrel when connected to a household gutter.
 In Massachusetts, it rains 130 days per year on average.
 If the rain barrel is used during half of those 130 days, then it will collect 3,900 gallons of water per year.
-That’s a savings of approximately $40 in tap water.
+That’s a savings of approximately $60 (based on current SWSC rates).
 For those who regularly water lawns and gardens, an investment in a rain barrel will easily pay for itself in two to three years.